CarlosLopezDeLara/stakepool_guide_for-TSD/stakepool-running-doc.md

     cabal install cardano-node cardano-cli

+   This will build and install `cardano-node` and `cardano-cli` in folder `~/.cabal/bin` by default, so the remark about your `PATH` from above applies here as well: Make sure folder `~/.cabal/bin` is in your path or copy the executables to a folder that is.
+   If you have old versions of `cardano-node` installed on your system, make sure that the new one will be picked!
+You can check by typing

+        which cardano-node
+        > ~/.cabal/bin/cardano-node

    Alternatively, you can use:

         cabal build all
         cp -p dist-newstyle/build/x86_64-linux/ghc-8.6.5/cardano-node-1.12.0/x/cardano-node/build/cardano-node/cardano-node ~/.cabal/bin/
         cp -p dist-newstyle/build/x86_64-linux/ghc-8.6.5/cardano-cli-1.12.0/x/cardano-cli/build/cardano-cli/cardano-cli ~/.cabal/bin/

-The remark about your `PATH` from above applies here as well: Make sure folder `~/.local/bin` is in your path or copy the executables to a folder that is.

 If you have old versions of `cardano-node` installed on your system, make sure that the new one will be picked!
 You can check by typing